bologer/anycomment.io/readme.txt

 * Changed Product to Article for rating as provides clearer idea about the content inside, #220
 * Fixed issue when scrolling to comments section or to specific comment was not working and was throwing console error, #219
 * Fixed issue when users were unable to place rating as migration failed to create rating table from 0.0.61, #217
+* Fixed issue when user was able to send empty comment before even typing anything, #226

 = 0.0.61 – 15.10.2018 =